pizzanwings13/KicksClimb/replit.md

 ## User Preferences
 - Token: KICKS on ApeChain
 - Sound effects enabled by default (can be muted)
-- Wallet connection via MetaMask/compatible wallets
+- Wallet connection via MetaMask, Zerion, or Glyph (coming soon)